jozmac/reapack-jm/README.md

   - two modes:
     - unwrapped - azimuth analysis
     - normal - similar to nebula in FLUX Analyser
-  - interchannel phase difference analysis (phase difference value -> hue)
+  - color indicating phase coherence value
   - blur and decay factor
   - readout of azimuth and frequency at cursor position